 3) Progressive overload

-By isolation exercises I’m referring to the typical bodybuilder exercises: lateral raises, biceps curls, and the like.
-Except for a few exercises at the end of your workouts these isolation exercises are inefficient and a waste of time (for NON-Competitors).
+Isolation exercises are typical bodybuilder movements: lateral raises, biceps curls, and other exercises that have the same focus.
+Except for a few exercises at the end of your workouts, these isolation exercises are inefficient and a waste of time (for NON-competitors).

 “Pride, passion, and perseverance.
 Pride, passion, and perseverance.”